Editor’s Note: This article was originally published in June 2017. It was updated in August 2018 to reflect current product recommendations.

 Know a recent college grad who's finally starting life on their own, maybe in their first real apartment?
 Or a transplant from a far-off land who needs to stock up a new kitchen from scratch?
 Or, perhaps, a friend who's only recently taken an interest in cooking, but doesn't have the gear to do it up right?

 The items on this list are perfect for cooks who are just starting out in one way or another.
 We've divided it in two sections: The first lists our picks for the absolute most essential gear—no frills, no extras, and nothing that won't get used over and over and over again for years to come.
 The second offers a few items that, while not quite mandatory, will definitely make your cooking life a heck of a lot easier.
-(Looking more for organizational tips and handy storage items?
-We can help you there, too.)
+(We can also help you with organizational tips and handy storage suggestions, too.)

 A Chef's Knife